Sheikhupura: Population

 According to the 1998 Pakistan Census, the population of Sheikhupura city was recorded as 280,263.
 As per 2017 Census of Pakistan, the population of city was recorded as 473,129 with an increase of 68.82% in just 19 years.

+According to the World Population Review, the city's population in 2026 is more than 602,000.
+This estimate includes Sheikhupura and its surrounding suburban areas.

+Language

+In the 2023 census, 88% of the population spoke Punjabi, 10.7% spoke Urdu, 0.7% spoke Pashto and 0.6% spoke other languages.

 Industrial areas

 Quaid-e-Azam Business Park Sheikhupura and Rachna Industrial Park are two industrial areas under development in Sheikhupura.
-The former industrial area is declared a special economic zone by the government of Pakistan.